Action Templates - Call to Action

 Private Bag 18888,Parliament Buildings,Wellington 6160

-To: New Zealand's export reputation for quality organic, non-GMO food is growing worldwide.
-As the senior ministers you represent New Zealand to the world and must safeguard our environment, farmers livelihoods, and care of nature that supports our exports and nation.
+Re: Gene Technology Bill To: New Zealand's export reputation for quality organic, non-GMO food is growing worldwide.
+As the responsible Memebers of Parliament you represent New Zealand to the world and must safeguard our environment, farmers livelihoods, and care of nature that supports our exports and nation.
 Our environment, health and export potential is now threatened by the Gene Technology Bill being drafted to relax GE regulations.
-Minister Judith Collins has directed that important issues are to be excluded from the Bill:
+Important issues are to be excluded from the Bill:

 FSANZ Proposal P1055 - Definitions for gene technology and new breeding techniques